U.S. flag An official website of the United States government

 Nanotechnology Research at NCTR

-Nanotechnology, the manipulation of material at dimensions between 1 and 100 nm (0.001 to 0.1 micrometer), is a challenging scientific area where specific tools are needed to characterize and detect the nanoscale materials.
-Many conventional detection methods do not allow scientists to analyze or confirm the size and properties of these materials in FDA-regulated products.
-Recent advances have allowed scientists the ability to visualize, manipulate, and control matter of this size.
-The FDA has already reviewed and approved some nanotechnology-based products, and expects a significant increase in the use of nanoscale materials in drugs, devices, biologics, cosmetics, and food.
-Through the National Center for Toxicological Research (NCTR)/Office of Regulatory Affairs (ORA) Nanotechnology Core Facility, NCTR and Arkansas Human and Animal Food Laboratory (ARLHAF) are working together to translate the methodologies to detect nanoscale materials in toxicological studies to the detection of nanoscale materials in biological samples of FDA-regulated products.
+Nanotechnology, the manipulation of material at nanoscale dimensions is a challenging scientific area where specific tools are needed to characterize and detect the nanoscale materials.
+Recent advances have allowed scientists the ability to visualize, manipulate, and control matter of this size and use it in the development of novel drug products, and vaccines.
+The FDA has already reviewed and approved many nanotechnology-based products, and expects a significant increase in the use of nanoscale materials in medical products.
+NCTR scientists are conducting research on:

 • Note: If you experience difficulties accessing any of the presentations, please copy and paste it into another web browser (Adobe Flash Player must be current for Adobe Connect).